-- 1. Paid service above 80 hours in a biweekly work period is not counted. - 2.
+- A. Crediting and Accumulation.
+Every career employee is credited with 4 hours of sick leave for each 80 hours of service completed. - 1.
+Paid service above 80 hours in a biweekly work period is not counted. - 2.
 If paid service is below 80 hours in a biweekly work period, leave credits are prorated based on hours in pay status for that pay period. - 3.
 Temporary layoff and Plan A time is included in computing service hours for sick leave credits, under rule 2-4.4. - 4.
 Sick leave is credited after the biweekly work period when it is earned. - 5.
 Sick leave is accumulated during the employee's period of classified service.